mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 2 Cash 3 A lure to lead the authorities to you
 3 Vehicle 4 Psionic nulling device – lose 1 Psi
-4 Psionic Equipment 5 A clue to a bigger haul elsewhere 5 Weapons 6 Referee’s choice
+4 Psionic Equipment 5 A clue to a bigger haul elsewhere 5 Weapons 6 Referee's choice
-6 Referee’s Choice
+6 Referee's Choice
 53 Using your powers during a heist, swindle or other criminal activity results in some form of psychic aberration.
 You gain a + 2
 DM to any one power you have but suffer a –1 DM to two other, separate powers.
 54 You are plagued by dreams, visions and premonitions of being captured.
 Throw Psi 9+ (with DMs for Clairvoyance) and note